Skip to content

 Official Method – This is a measure of financial independence.
 It measures a family or individual’s income and compares it to the Poverty Threshold defined by the Census Bureau.
 This creates a poverty line whereby those below the line are labeled impoverished, and those above the line are not.
 Based on household size, the Poverty Thresholds for the year 2022 are shown to the left.

 Government welfare payments received by the poor are not included as income in the Official Method.
-Therefore, the total resources available to the individual or family are not estimated; hence, neither is their living standard.
+Therefore, the total resources available to the individual or family are not estimated, nor is their living standard.
+For that, the Census Bureau created the SPM Method.

 SPM Method – This is a measure of living standard.
 Like the Official Method, it also uses a Poverty Threshold but adjusts it by estimated living expenses in each city or locality.
 It also adds governmental aid from welfare programs to the individual or family’s income.
 Finally, it factors in an estimate of health care costs.
 Those below the SPM poverty line can be thought of as living in poverty.